10 – Fool For The Bright Lights

 # 8 – Together and Free

 In the eighth spot on our Top 10 Climax Blues Band Songs list, we present the song “Together and Free.”
-The version presented here is a live recording from the 1970s, which was recorded in 1976.
+The version presented here is a live recording from the 1970s, made in 1976.
 It was released on the album Live, Rare & Raw 1973 – 1979.
 You can also find the song’s studio version on the Gold Plated album released in 1976.

 # 7 – Rollin’ Home